GLOBAL MARKETS-Stocks, euro gain amid divergent Fed, ECB rate hike outlooks

-NEW YORK/LONDON, Jan 23 (Reuters) - Global equity markets edged higher on Monday as hopes of a less aggressive Federal Reserve buoyed investor sentiment, while the euro hit a nine-month peak against the dollar on the rising likelihood of more jumbo interest rate hikes in Europe.
+NEW YORK, Jan 23 (Reuters) - Global equity markets surged on Monday as easing recession fears and hopes of a less aggressive Federal Reserve buoyed sentiment, while the likelihood of more jumbo interest rate hikes in Europe pushed the euro to a nine-month peak against the dollar.

-The start of another big week for U.S. corporate earnings is expected to test a recent bounce in beaten-down technology and growth stocks as speculation grows that the Fed on Feb.
-1 will only raise its key rate by 25 basis points.
+Gains in chipmakers boosted beaten-down U.S. tech stocks as the market priced in a 95.8% probability of the Fed raising rates by 25 basis points to a range of 4.50% to 4.75% on Feb.
+1. FEDWATCH

-The euro EUR=EBS shot to $1.0927 as it climbs from a two-decade low of $0.953 in September, but the single currency later pared gains against the dollar to $1.0867.
+The difference in expectations for Fed and ECB policy led the euro EUR=EBS to hit $1.0927 as it climbs from a two-decade low of $0.953 set in September.
+The single currency later pared gains against the dollar as it slid to $1.0859.

 "The combination of a risk-off mood in the stock market and the divergence between the Fed and ECB allowed the euro to make new highs above 109," said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York.

-Treasury yields crept up to further erode a recent bond rally that some investors say was overdone in reflecting fears that the U.S. economy may soon enter a recession.
+Treasury yields rose to further erode a recent bond rally that some investors say was overdone in reflecting fears that the U.S. economy may soon enter a recession.

 Crude prices rose to extend last week's gains on the back of a stronger outlook thanks to an expected economic recovery in top oil importer China this year.